KenwoodFox/EG-207/docs/service/service.rst

   :height: 250
   :alt: Rainflow Water Level Sensor

-Perform a visual inspection, check for debris, corrosion or other iregularities, if the sensor visually looks good, reinstall the sensor and screw the cover back on.
+Perform a visual inspection, check for debris, corrosion or other irregularities, if the sensor visually looks good, reinstall the sensor and screw the cover back on.

 .. image:: images/PassFailCorrosion.png
   :height: 250